mbursa/disk-models/README.md

 If you have used this software in your work, please acknowledge it by citing its ASCL record:
 [ascl:XXXX.XXX](XXXX.XXX).
 See their [citing guidelines](https://ascl.net/wordpress/about-ascl/citing-ascl-code-entries/).

+In addition, you should also reference the papers related to the model you use.
+See the README files of the individual models.

+## Contributing

+I will be happy to include more models if I am given a C implementation of the quantities that are part of the interface.

 ## License

-Disk models are released under the MIT License.
+The code is released under the MIT License.